yashcoder007/AMEX--Credit-Card-Default-Prediction/README.md

 The objective of this project is to predict the probability that a customer does not pay back their credit card balance amount in the future based on their monthly customer profile.

+## Steps to follow the repository

+1. The EDA and base line model is present in <a href="https://github.com/yashcoder007/AMEX--Credit-Card-Default-Prediction/amex-default-prediction-eda-lgbm-baseline (2).ipynb"><strong>Explore the docs »</strong></a>